zuri-training/school-scout-be-pjt-56/README.md

 </p>

 <p align="justify">
 The site would also provide an option where you can chat with a representative on the site for help.
+The backend for this project is hosted on Heroku - https://schoolscoutapp.herokuapp.com.
 </p>

 #